-Program Overview -The Master of Arts in Education program with emphasis in Educational Leadership prepares highly effective professional, decision-making, and reflective leaders for educational settings who:
+Program Overview - The Master of Arts in Education program with an emphasis in Educational Leadership prepares highly effective professional, decision making, and reflective leaders for educational settings.
+The coursework is designed to be sequential and offered face-to-face and online.